alina-yur/nljug-native-spring-boot/README.md

 Let's run our application on the JVM and Native Image, and compare the results.
 To benchmark the peak throughput, we will send 2 batches of 250000 requests (warmup run and benchmarking run) using hey

-JVM 512M
+JVM
-Warmup run: 45266.7751 requests/sec
+Warmup runs: 27606 - 48764 requests/sec
-Benchmarking run: 51840.9236 requests/sec
+Benchmarking run: 51822 requests/sec
-Maximum resident set size (kbytes): 516772
+Maximum resident set size: 469.12 MB

-Native Image 512M
+Native Image

 Warmup run: 50167.0774 requests/sec
 Benchmarking run: 49779.2698 requests/sec
-Maximum resident set size (kbytes): 412316

-Native 256M
-Warmup run: 49834.8269 requests/sec
-Benchmarking run: 49568.0940 requests/sec
-Maximum resident set size (kbytes): 251476
+Maximum resident set size: 412.3 MB

 # Testing 🧪